 For infants and toddlers under 16 months old, parents must provide bottles (if applicable), and/or lunch for their child if they are present during meal time.
 Parents must send all infant bottles pre-made with the formula powder/water or breast milk already inside.
 All bottles and caps must be labeled with your child's first and last name.

-Hour Kids stores, prepares and serves items that contain wheat, eggs, milk and nuts.
+A: Hour Kids stores, prepares and serves items that contain wheat, eggs, milk and nuts.
 If your child has food sensitivities to these items, please plan to provide all their snacks and meals.
+Upon registration, the office will send you formal Allergy Action Plan paperwork to bring in on your first visit, staff will be specifically trained on your child's allergy needs at every visit for drop-in children and monthly for traditional care children.

 Q: How does nap work?